A-lone/GetXPaths/README.md

 GetXPaths
 ======

-This project, written in jquery, is for web spiders/scraps or just for fun :)
+This project, written in Javascript, is for web spiders/scraps or just for fun :)
-The main idea is to get the source code of html page from server side via AJAX, and then print the html on the jquery page. now the user has the ability to choose elements from the page and get an dictionary from jquery of all the xpaths he had chosen.
+It's allows a user to select given HTML elements in a page, and returns the xpath of those elements.

+The interface that allows a user to select an element is clear and simple - when hovering over an element, it get surrounded by a red border, allowing to user to know which element is being selected.

+After selecting the needed elements, a dictionary with the xpaths is sent to the server, allowing a crawler to easily understand a page structure.